medhatnar/gratitudeMobile/README.md

 We decided to include the meditation portion because there are a handful of meditation and gratitude apps out there, but none that combine the two.
 We believe meditation can help bring the user to a calm state which will help when reflecting on the things that make them happy.

 ### Tech Stack:
-Frontend: Javascript, React Native, Styled-Components
+Frontend: Typescript, React Native, Styled-Components
-Backend: Python, Flask
+Backend: Python, Flask, SQL

 ### Specs: